ansilove/AnsiLove.framework/README.md

 # License

-The framework is released under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl-3.0.html).
+Ascension is released under a MIT-style license.
+See the file `LICENSE` for details.